-In line with the latest guidance there are now a small number of pupils who will be exempt from mandatory attendance because of the exceptional reasons outlined below.
+In line with the latest guidance there are now a very small number of pupils who will be exempt from mandatory attendance because of the exceptional reasons outlined below.

-- Pupils who are unable to attend school in line with public health advice because they are selfisolating and have had symptoms or a positive test themselves; or because they are a close contact of someone who has had coronavirus. - If rates of the disease rise in local areas, there may be occasions where children (or family members) from that area, and that area only will be advised to shield for this period, whilst transmission rates remain high and therefore they may be temporarily absent.
-School will ensure that for these pupils, education will be provided remotely.
+- Pupils who are unable to attend school in line with public health advice because they are selfisolating following advice from their clinician.
+Code X06 - Pupils who have symptoms of coronavirus; (X02) or because they are a close contact of someone who has coronavirus inside the school (X03) or outside the school (X04). - If rates of the disease rise in local areas, there may be occasions where children from that area, and that area only will be advised to shield for this period, whilst transmission rates remain high and therefore they may be temporarily absent.